 It was in Sheffield, in 1962, that I first met Janet Blackman.
 Janet had recently moved from an assistantship in Economic History in the University of Sheffield to a substantive lectureship in Economic and Social History in the University of Hull.
 She was extremely active at a high level in the UK United Nations Association right up until her death (still based in Hull) in late 2016, and she was a great influence on my thinking, and – indirectly – on my career.
 It was also in Sheffield that I first met Ian Livingstone, who was a major influence on my career, but in this case directly.
 Ian ran the Statistical Sources and Methods course in the second year of the Economics degree in Sheffield, and was then my Economic Theory tutor in the third year.
 Ian’s rigorous approach to economics meant that in theory tutorials it was constantly necessary to pay attention, to be ‘on one’s toes’, and to be well-prepared – excellent training for budding economists.

 Ian Livingstone knew of my interest in international development, and had known Janet Blackman when she was on the university staff in Sheffield.
 Some way into the final year of my degree he suggested that I might be interested in joining the new Masters degree programme in African Studies at Makerere University College in Kampala, Uganda.
 I followed up his suggestion (see below).
 Ian, who sadly died at the early age of 68 in 2001, was going out to Uganda to be the Acting Head of the Department of Economics at Makerere – so to me this was an indication of the quality of people who would be in influential positions.
 Ian’s connection with Uganda included the facts that his first academic post was in Makerere’s Department of Economics, and that his wife, Grace, was (and still is) a Ugandan (as well as being British).
-Another factor influencing my decision to apply to join the Makerere masters programme – and to persist with the seeking of funding – was that Walter Newlyn (a very high respected economist who was a Professor in the University of Leeds) would be in a research post at Makerere over the period 1965-1967 and would be involved in teaching in the masters programme.
-Henry Ord (University of Edinburgh) took the Economic Development course in the African Studies masters programme in 1965-1966 for the first term, and Walter took the second term.
+Another factor influencing my decision to apply to join the Makerere Masters programme – and to persist with the seeking of funding – was that Walter Newlyn (a very highly respected economist who was a Professor in the University of Leeds) would be in a research post at Makerere over the period 1965-1967 and would be involved in teaching in the Masters programme.
+Henry Ord (University of Edinburgh) took the Economic Development course in the African Studies Masters programme in 1965-1966 for the first term, and Walter took the second term.
 Together Ian and Henry provided a Scottish connection which was to become relevant much later on.

 After completing the final examinations in Sheffield I was able to secure a scholarship from the then Ministry of Overseas Development to take up a place in the two-year Masters degree at Makerere University College in Kampala, Uganda (which was then part of the University of East Africa) over the period mid-July 1965 to mid-July-1967.
-This Masters course (in the Rockefeller Foundation supported African Studies Programme) included coursework in the first year (with examinations) in East African Economic Development, in the Economics of Agricultural Development and in Social Development and a one-year dissertation (in The Economics of the Uganda Housing Market).
+This Masters course (in the Rockefeller Foundation supported African Studies Programme) included coursework in the first year (with examinations) in East African Economic Development, in the Economics of Agricultural Development and in Social Development and a one-year dissertation (on The Economics of the Uganda Housing Market).
 In addition to support from Ian Livingstone for my application for scholarship funding the Director of the African Studies Programme (Merrick Posnansky) and the staff member of the British High Commission in Kampala who handled the funding were both influential in securing the scholarship for me.
 I was truly very fortunate.

-After completing the full draft of my dissertation (somewhat later than intended) I joined the staff of the Department of Economics at Makerere University College (as it still was) as an Assistant Lecturer, and was asked to take responsibility for the first year economics course – which had around 120 students.
+After completing the full draft of my dissertation (somewhat later than intended) I joined the staff of the Department of Economics at Makerere University College (as it still was) as an Assistant Lecturer in August 1967, and was asked to take responsibility for the first year economics course – which had around 120 students.
 Ian Livingstone was still in the department as a Reader, but Rockefeller funded a new department head in the form of Bernard Okun (Brooklyn College) for the 1967-1968 academic year.
 I was not to submit my dissertation for assessment until the second half of 1968, and the MA degree was not awarded until 1969.

 More to follow …